-On 16 June 2017, the Alliance for Integrity in cooperation with the United Nations Office on Drugs and Crime (UNODC) in Indonesia jointly organised an anti-corruption training activity for women-owned SMEs in the City of Bandung, West Java.
-The training aimed to promote and strengthen corporate integrity at the sub-national level and especially to strengthen compliance capacities of women entrepreneurs, who in today’s business environment still encounter serious gender gaps and are often facing more challenges compared to their male peers.
-Whereas women-owned SMEs are also disproportionately vulnerable to corruption.
+On 16 June 2017, the Alliance for Integrity in cooperation with the United Nations Office on Drugs and Crime (UNODC) in Indonesia jointly organised an anti-corruption training activity for women-owned SMEs and female professionals in the City of Bandung, West Java.
+The training aimed at promoting and strengthening corporate integrity at the sub-national level and especially strengthening compliance capacities of women entrepreneurs, who in today’s business environment may face different challenges in terms of gender and corruption than their male peers.

-In the afternoon, the Alliance for Integrity delivered its ”Dari Usaha Ke Usaha (DUKU)” training programme and provided the companies with practical knowledge on different types of corruption and measures how to counter corruption within the organisation and emphasised the importance of strengthening compliance and integrity for businesses nevertheless the size and especially SMEs to gain competitive advantage in today’s business environment.
-The training activity was conducted by Miranda Andamsari, Compliance Officer, Merck Group Indonesia, Nunki Juniarti, Managing Director, PT Aria Prima Enterprise, and Ranny Fathia, Compliance Associate, PT Siemens Indonesia who shared their experiences with the 41 female entrepreneurs from the City of Bandung,the nearby region, and Jakarta.
+In the afternoon, the Alliance for Integrity delivered its ”Dari Usaha Ke Usaha (DUKU)” training programme and provided the companies with practical knowledge on different types of corruption and measures how to counter corruption within the organisation.
+The trainers emphasised the importance of strengthening compliance and integrity for businesses even though there is no one-size-fits-all model.
+This applies especially to SMEs that can use compliance to gain competitive advantage in today’s business environment.
+The training activity was conducted by Miranda Andamsari, Compliance Officer, Merck Group Indonesia, Nunki Juniarti, Managing Director, PT Aria Prima Enterprise, and Ranny Fathia, Compliance Associate, PT Siemens Indonesia who shared their experiences with the 41 female entrepreneurs from the City of Bandung, the nearby region, and Jakarta.